 Table of Contents

-Include a copy of the applicant's most recent annual statement as filed in the current state of domicile including all statements and supplements in accordance with NAIC Annual Statement Instructions, including the actuarial opinion and Management's Discussion and Analysis.
+Include a copy of the Applicant Company's most recent annual statement as filed in the current state of domicile including all statements and supplements in accordance with the Annual Statement Instructions, including the Statement of Actuarial Opinion and Management's Discussion and Analysis.
 The annual statement should be signed and verified, and include an original certification from the state insurance regulatory agency of the Applicant Company's domiciliary state.

-Include one copy of the applicant’s annual statement for the two (2) preceding years in addition to the most recent annual statement
+Include one copy of the Applicant Company's annual statement for the two (2) preceding years in addition to the most recent annual statement.

 Life insurers must include a Certificate of Valuation from the domiciliary state insurance regulatory agency.